-6. Help to champion Indigenous voices by supporting Indigenous struggles.
-You can work to free the Native American activist Leonard Peltier who has been a political prisoner for 47 years.
+6. Help to champion Indigenous voices by supporting other Indigenous struggles.
+You can work to free the Native American activist Leonard Peltier freeleonardpeltiernow.org, who has been a political prisoner for 50 years.
 You can join the fight against racist and demeaning Native sports team mascots, name brands and products.
 You can support the fight to replace Columbus Day with Indigenous Peoples Day on the 2nd Monday in October.
-You can amplify Indigenous voices in raising awareness about Missing & Murdered Indigenous Women, Girls and Two-Spirits.
-Check out the UAINE Facebook group and Indigenous media outlets for information about what is happening in your area and what you can do to help.
+You can amplify Indigenous voices in raising awareness about Missing & Murdered Indigenous Women, Girls, Two-Spirit and Relatives.
+Check out the UAINE Facebook group and many other social media outlets for information about what is happening in your area and what you can do to help.
 Express your solidarity, and urge others in your community (trade union, social justice organization, religious community, etc.) to help, too!

-7. Help to combat the climate crisis and the destruction of the Earth by supporting Indigenous water and land protectors.
+7. Support Indigenous climate activists and landback efforts.
 Indigenous people are on the frontlines defending the water and land from pipelines, fracking, mining and much more.
 Indigenous peoples throughout the Americas are fighting to stop fossil fuel extraction, megadams and mining and to preserve land, water and treaty rights.
-Support Indigenous-led climate justice organizations and landback movements!
+Support Indigenous-led climate justice organizations!